allanwax/ClusterCopier/README.md

 The `shosts` parameter is specified as one or more _comma_ separated `host:port` specifications.  _If_ the first element of the list is a _cluster_ then it is *assumed* that all the redis instances in the list are members of the **same** cluster.  _If_ the first is a _non-clustered_ instance then the list is interpreted as _multiple_ sources from which keys are copied to the destination.
-The destination is *only a single instance* .
+The destination is *only a single* cluster or instance.

 It is not possible to copy to multiple destinations.